@sustainpsu

 All Penn State campuses have food pantries on campus or in the community which operate as programs to address student food insecurity and hunger.
 Most campuses offer either food pantries, food distribution services, and/or campus community gardens.

+As part of a University-wide network of support, caring and compassionate staff members are available at every campus to respond and support students who are experiencing food and housing insecurity.
 A complete listing of resources on all campuses can be found on the Food Support and Basic Resources website provided by Penn State Student Affairs.

 Food insecurity resources for student include: